Thomsch/tellina_user_experiment/experiment_design_doc.md

         state to make sure that it was not changed.
       - If the file system was not modified:
         - Re-execute the user command and capture the `stdout`.
-        - Check that the `stdout` of the user command on the corresponding expected output.
+        - Check that the captured `stdout` of the user command matches the corresponding expected output.
       - If the file system was modified then the task failed.
-  - <a id="exit-stat">**On completion**</a>:
+  - <a id="exit-stat">**Exit status**</a>:
     - Prints `success` to `stdout` if the actual output matches expected.
 Exit code is `0`.
     - Prints `incomplete` to `stdout` if the actual output does not match expected.
       - If the task is a file system task, exit code is `1`.
       - If the task is a select task:
-        - And the file system has been changed, exit code is `2`.
+        - If the file system has been changed, exit code is `2`.
-        - Exit code is `3`.
+        - Otherwise, exit code is `3`.

 #### Directory for experiment files:
 - The files used for the experiment will be distributed in a TAR file.
 The initial configuration of the interface and subsequent resets will extract the TAR into a specified directory.
-- The user will be performing tasks on files within this directory.
+- The user will be performing tasks on files within this directory and can move around freely within it.

 ## Risks and Concerns
 - User file system safety.